 Does your client know what credit score is needed for a government mortgage loan?

 If not, you may want to start with the basics.
 Your client should know that there are three primary types of government-backed mortgage loans – FHA, VA and USDA loans.
 Each loan program has its own requirements from the government, and lenders often have their own requirements, also known as overlays, that also must be met.
 Home Solution Lenders, Inc. gives the scoop on each type of government loan and score requirements in case you need a refresher:

-- Federal Housing Administration (FHA) loans are insured by HUD and issued by an FHA-approved lender.
+- Federal Housing Administration (FHA) loans are insured by an FHA-approved lender.
 FHA loans are popular because they require as little as 3.5% for the down payment.
 With 3.5% down, FHA requires a minimum score of 580, but it is very challenging to get a mortgage approved by underwriting with this score, which is why Home Solution Lenders, Inc. generally sets the benchmark at 620.

 - VA Home Loans are available to eligible service members, veterans and surviving spouses.
 Private lenders provide VA loans, with the VA guaranteeing a portion of the loan.
 VA Home Loans require $0 down and do not have a minimum credit score requirement, instead requiring lenders to evaluate your client’s entire financial profile.
 This means they may get an approval with a lower score; however, HSL still sees 620 as the general benchmark.